Uprising5034/Advent-of-Code/README.md

 `node main.js 2022 auto none`

+### Example 2

-[Year 2022, Day 9](https://adventofcode.com/2022/day/9) however, grabs the wrong `<code>` block by default because the first code block that is greater than 20 characters long isn't the one we're after!
+[Year 2022, Day 9](https://adventofcode.com/2022/day/9) grabs the wrong `<code>` block by default because the first code block that is greater than 20 characters long isn't the one we're after!
 Part 2 also has example data after a very long `<code>` block.
 Therefore, you would need to run:

 `node main.js 2022 20 9 5 7`